MelvinMallari/Green-Arrow/README.md

   }
   ```

-  A variety of mathematical calculations are required to communicate stock fluctuation data.
-The first step is to filter for the section of data relevant to a given interval.
-This is a necessary preprocessing step in a chosen tradeoff to minimize API calls, as all five years worth of data are pulled every query.
-Given the relevant slice of data, we choose the opening stock price from the relevant slice as our reference point.
-This reference point forms the basis of all our calculations, as can be seen in `initialStockData`.

   ### Transaction System
   The transaction system has a series of validation checks in the backend to ensure only proper transactions are carried through.
 A series of errors inform the users how to modify their transaction to be valid.